authomedia/analytics-mgmt-v1/README.md

 # Analytics Management Tool v1

-This project aims to provide a unified management interface for Google Analytics, for applying behaviour simultaneously across multiple Accounts
+This project aims to provide a unified management interface for Google Analytics, for applying behaviour simultaneously across multiple Accounts.

 ## Getting started